georgealexakis/java-battleship-game/README.md

 # Java Battleship Game

-Java Battleship is a simple battleship game developed with java.
+Java Battleship is a simple battleship game developed with Java and Swing.

 ## Description

 Java Battleship is a simple game that is developed with Java and Swing Library.
-Just download Battleship.jar to play it or download the core code to modify it.
+Just download Battleship.jar to play it or download the core files in [/Battleship](https://github.com/georgealexakis/java-battleship-game/tree/master/Battleship) folder to modify it.

 ## License